multimodal/multimodal/README.md

 A collection of multimodal (vision and language) datasets and visual features for deep learning research.

+Currently it supports the following visual features (downloaded automatically):
+- COCO Bottom-Up Top-Down features (10-100)
+- COCO Bottom-Up Top-Down features (36)

 Currently it supports the following datasets, with their evaluation metric ([VQA evaluation metric](https://visualqa.org/evaluation.html))
 - VQA v1
 - VQA v2
 - VQA-CP v1
 - VQA-CP v2

-And the following features:
-- COCO Bottom-Up Top-Down features (10-100)
-- COCO Bottom-Up Top-Down features (36)

 And also word embeddings (either from scratch, or pretrained from torchtext, that can be fine-tuned).